adriendupuis/exercise-cleaner/README.md

 ### TODO

 * Increase verbosity
-* Float or version step numbers
+* Version string as step numbers
 * Config file to name and describe steps
 * Dedicated file extension for original files
 * Placeholder: When $step === $targetStep, have an optional placeholder (to give instructions, clues, resources, etc.)
 * Handle just `TRAINING EXERCISE START STEP <step_number> <action_b> UNTIL <threshold_step_number>` (with default/implicit `THEN REMOVE`)
 * Handle just `TRAINING EXERCISE START STEP <step_number> UNTIL <threshold_step_number>` (with default/implicit `KEEP UNTIL <n> THEN REMOVE`)
-* Avoid re-run on previously generated files when using `--keep-orig --keep-tags`
 * More unit tests
 * Test with / Update for eZ Platform v3
 * How to easily distribute the .phar?